leohsuofnthu/Tensorflow-YOLACT/README.md

 # YOLACT Real-time Instance Segmentation
 This is a Tensorflow 2.0 implementation of the paper [YOLACT: Real-time Instance Segmentation](https://arxiv.org/abs/1904.02689) accepted in ICCV2019.
 The paper presents a fully-convolutional model for real-instance segmentation based on extending the existing architecture from object detection and its own idea of parallel prototype generation.
 In this Repo, I focus on reproducing the result by implementing one of the structure "ResNet50-FPN" on MS-COCO datasets.
-Due to the computational resource limitation, this project is still ongoing.
-I will keep updating the information here.
+The part for training this model is ready, and the part for inference and mAP evaluation will be updated soon.

 ## Model
 Here is the illustration of YOLACT from original paper.